St Jude's Church, Birmingham: Organ

 The church was equipped with a pipe organ by Edward James Bossward dating from 1867.
 It was opened on 19 May 1867 and had 13 stops.
 A specification of the organ can be found on the National Pipe Organ Register.

-For over 40 years, until the church closed in 1971, the organist was Lawrence Briggs, grandfather of the organist and composer David Briggs.
 Upon closure, the organ was transferred to Clayesmore School in Dorset, and then moved to St Michael and All Angels Church, Exeter in 2013.